ffeifel/java-ast-analyzer/README.md

 # Code Search Tool

-A powerful Java-based tool for intelligent code analysis and semantic search in Git repositories.
+A Java-based tool for intelligent code analysis and semantic search in Git repositories.

 ## Overview